MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 When you’re done adding annotations, select the checkmark icon to resume the live video feed.
 All annotations will persist even after you stopped editing.

 > [!NOTE]
-> Collaborators can only undo and delete their own annotations.
+> Each call participant can only undo and delete their own annotations.

 ## Send a text message